 A special thanks to the emergency room staff at Regions Hospital who went out of their way to thoughtfully accommodate all who rushed down to be with her in her last hours.

 Mass of Christian Burial Thursday September 12th 11 AM at ST. STANISLAUS CATHOLIC CHURCH 187 S. Western Ave.
 Visitation starting at 10 AM.
 Private Interment.

-To send flowers to Julie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Julie Hanson, please visit our floral store.